Infant Bodywork and Craniosacral Support

 MEET Ruby

-My work with infants began in an unplanned moment after supporting a birth.
-The mother softly asked if I could hold her baby while she and her husband rested.
+My path into this work began in an unplanned moment after supporting a birth.
+A mother softly asked if I could hold her baby while she and her husband rested.
+As I took that newborn into my arms, something quietly shifted within me.
+It was not something I had planned for, but it felt immediate and true.

 In that quiet exchange, I began to understand how much a baby communicates through touch, breath, and subtle movement.